 So, you keep paying your premiums for 10 years.
 This funds your policy with $500,000.
 At age 50, payments stop.
 And what happens then?
 The policy (coverage) continues on.
 And the policy yields paid up additions (i.e. dividends).
 No matter what happens to the market, you are guaranteed your more than triple coverage from day 1.
 After ten years, you stop paying premiums and money grows on its own.
 By the age of 70, you are guaranteed $900,000+, but even possibly as much as $1.3 milion.
 If you do not use the money, meaning you do not take any distributions, you are leaving a legacy of up to $2.6 million to your heirs.
 Is that a way to dominate your finances or what?
 You paid for 10 years, and created a legacy worth 5 times more!

 To Dominate Your Finances Means to Have the Money Available to You

 The amounts in the surrender value column are always available to you at any time, should you need the money.
 For example upon retirement, you can take annual distributions, or loans.
 We discuss this topic more in the article here.
 Any amount of money you take, lowers the death benefit, but unless you decide to cancel the policy altogether, you are always guaranteed the original face value.

 The illustration snapshots shown here are very simplified.
 All policy illustrations go into much greater detail.
 Their values also depend on your age and health condition.
-If you’re interested in getting more information about these two generic illustrations, or want a personalized quote, just follow this link here.
-We can prepare a personalized illustration and start a discussion, while answering your further questions.
+If you’re interested in getting more information about these two generic illustrations, or want a personalized quote, just fill ou the form bellow and let’s talk.
+Consultations are free.